Recorder sonata in F major (HWV 369)

 The Sonata in F major (HWV 369) was composed (before 1712) by George Frideric Handel for recorder and basso continuo (the autograph manuscript, a fair copy made most likely in 1712, gives this instrumentation in Italian: "flauto e cembalo").
 The work is also referred to as Opus 1 No. 11, and was first published in 1732 by Walsh.
 Other catalogues of Handel's music have referred to the work as HG xxvii, 40; and HHA iv/3,52.

 Handel used an arrangement of the sonata in his Organ Concerto in F major (HWV 293).

 Both the Walsh edition and the Chrysander edition indicate that the work is for recorder ("flauto"), and published it as Sonata XI.

+The theme plays during the opening titles of Ingmar Bergman's 1978 film Autumn Sonata.

 Movements

 The work consists of four movements:

 (Movements do not contain repeat markings unless indicated.
 The number of bars is taken from the Chrysander edition, and is the raw number in the manuscript—not including repeat markings.)